-HDMI is an audio/video interface used to transfer uncompressed video data and compressed or uncompressed digital audio data from a compatible HDMI source to a compatible digital audio device or monitor.
+HDMI is an audio/video interface that transfers uncompressed video data and compressed or uncompressed digital audio data from a compatible HDMI source to a compatible digital audio device or monitor.
 Nowadays, the HDMI cable has become the most-used means to transport the audio and video signal in high quality between a computer and a monitor or between a TV and a compatible device (for example, a console).

 Although there is a belief that HDMI cables are all the same, this is absolutely not true.
 This is demonstrated by the fact that various versions are suitable for a certain type of device.
 Choosing an incorrect cable may not make the devices work properly (resulting in audio and video problems).
 So it’s important to know how to choose the right version of an HDMI cable.